OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 <b>--RUNNING THE PETITCAT PROJECT: PYTHON + ARDUINO CODE --</b>

--The Arduino code was successfully compiled and uploaded to the robot car.
+- The Arduino code was successfully compiled and uploaded to the robot car.
 (Well... it indeed successfully compiled and uploaded.
 However, on the Serial Monitor we did not see the Wi-Fi/IP information that we expected it to display.)

--Ok.... now let's run the program test_remote_control_robot.py :
+- Ok.... now let's run the program test_remote_control_robot.py :

 ![packetfail](packetfail.png)